-You can now apply online for FREE/Reduced meals determine your eligibility and send you so you don't need to worry about filling ow you can apply online for your children to receive FREE or reduced price school meals.
+You can now apply online meals for FREE/Reduced a paper form that could be lost or misow you can apply online for your children to receive FREE or reduced price school meals.

-www.LunchApplication.com is an easy, secure and convenient way to apply for free or reduced meals.
+Family.titiank12.com is an easy, secure and convenient way to apply for free or reduced meals.

-Your application will be sent from a secure web site directly to our district, out a paper form that could be lost or misplaced.
+Your application will be sent from a secure web site directly to our district, so you don't need to worry about filling out placed.